 Startups always want to scale and become huge companies solving problems and getting large revenue numbers and customers.
 Investors are always looking for startups that can easily scale and whose growth can make them lots of money.
 While the main tact between the two is based on money, a lot of things inform investors on the viability of their investments.

 However, for those that seek seed rounds, below are some reasons why the investors turn them away:

 Investors want to know that the size of the market makes financial and economic sense.
 A huge size of the market implies possibility of a significant return on investment to the tune of 10 or more times.

-The size of the market also implies the level of scalability of that startup.
-Highly scalable investments are attractive to investors.
+The size of the market also implies the level of scale-ability of that startup.
+Highly scale-able investments are attractive to investors.
 Sometimes to prove the entire size of the market might be a bit difficult in the early startup stages, however, through the habits of the current customer base, it might be possible to estimate.

 Reid Hoffman once said: